adamfortuna/adamfortuna-v4/source/articles/2006-08-29-prototype-vs-jquery.markdown

 tags: Technical, JavaScript, Short
 ---

 I've always been a [Prototype] advocate.
-Not for any deep down reason for how it compares with [jQuery] though, mostly because I was interested in learning Ruby on Rails and it happend to be the library of choice.
-With [version 1.0 of jQuery hitting the shelves] over the weekend, it's a good time to reevluate the reasoning behind this.
+Not for any deep down reason for how it compares with [jQuery] though, mostly because I was interested in learning Ruby on Rails and it happened to be the library of choice.
+With [version 1.0 of jQuery hitting the shelves] over the weekend, it's a good time to re-evluate the reasoning behind this.
 Luckily there's great posts out there advocating both [for prototype] and [Why jQuery's Philosophy is Better] .
 Interesting food for thought.
 Look forward to reading over jQuery 1.0's source.

   [Prototype]: http://prototype.conio.net/
   [jQuery]: http://jquery.com/